 There are some scary stories out there about vision damage from illegal colored contacts.
 One woman found herself in severe pain after 10 hours wearing the new lenses she bought at a souvenir shop.
 She developed an eye infection that required 4 weeks of medication; she couldn’t drive for 8 weeks.
 Her lasting effects include vision damage, a corneal scar, and a drooping eyelid.

-Do I Need to Get a Prescription for Colored Contact Lenses?
+Can I Get Non-Prescription Colored Contact Lenses?

-Yes, you need a prescription from your eye doctor for colored contact lenses, even if you don’t need your vision corrected.
+You need a prescription from your eye doctor for colored contact lenses, even if you don’t need your vision corrected.